 Last year she competed as a finalist at The John Kerr Award for English Song, Cheltenham Baroque Singing Competition and as a semi-finalist in The Froville International Voice Competition in France.
 Solo highlights include appearing as soprano soloist for numerous choral societies across south-west England and she regularly appears on the recital platform around London and the South.
 Susanna has a keen interest in contemporary music; she performs regularly with the New Woods Collective and enjoys working closely with composers to develop music and being involved in several projects spotlighting new music.
-She is grateful for the generous support of The Nicholas Boas Charitable Trust in supporting her studies..
+She is grateful for the generous support of The Nicholas Boas Charitable Trust in supporting her studies.

 Initially trained as a pianist, Susanna made her concerto debut playing Beethoven's Third Piano Concerto with Guernsey Sinfonietta in August 2013.